PoliticalGraveyard.com

 Frank, Lorraine Weiss — also known as Lorraine W. Frank — of Phoenix, Maricopa County, Ariz.
 Democrat.
 Member of Democratic National Committee from Arizona, 1980-2000; delegate to Democratic National Convention from Arizona, 1996, 2000; member of Arizona Democratic State Executive Committee, 2004.
 Female.
 Still living as of 2004.

 Frank, Louis F. — of Wayne County, Mich.
 Democrat.
-Candidate in primary for U.S. Representative from Michigan 13th District, 1932.
-Presumed deceased.
+Candidate for U.S. Representative from Michigan 13th District, 1932.
 Burial location unknown.

 Frank, Marks L. — of New York, New York County, N.Y.
 Member of New York state assembly from New York County 20th District, 1878.
 Burial location unknown.